DICTIONARY OF AUTOMOTIVE TERMS - "Dy"

 Dynamic supercharging

-The pressurizing of the air/fuel mixture using the natural dynamic behaviour of the aspirated air, and not some mechanical device to compress it
+The pressurizing of the air/fuel mixture using the natural dynamic behavior of the aspirated air, and not some mechanical device to compress it

 Dynamic timing meter